witheve/docs/README.md

   <img src="http://www.witheve.com/logo.png" alt="Eve logo" width="10%" />
 </p>

 This is the home of documentation for the Eve programming language.
-More to come...
+Documentation will be grouped into the following broad categories:

+- Language handbook
+- Eve Design and Architecture
+- Tutorials: step by step instructions
+- Guides: In-depth explanations of certain topics related to Eve